|

 Army style

-pattern alternates between the iron cross, wehrmacht eagle and a repeat of
+the iron cross, wehrmacht eagle and a repeat of the

 Luftwaffe style